Our Courses

 All ACT courses fit into one of two categories: live, virtual courses that meet via Zoom and are typically held during the summer and fully asynchronous courses that are available year-round through our partnership with ClassicalU.
 Scroll down to view information on both summer and year-round courses.

-The courses below are available for the summer 2025 season.
+The courses below are available for the Fall 2025 season.
 Learners in these courses complete assigned readings and then meet virtually on Zoom to discuss the reading assignments in a seminar.

 Course Title | Description | Schedule | Facilitator | Registration |